netsys-lab/scion-education-network-documentation/docs/source/index.rst

 SCION Education, Research and Academic Network
 =======================================

-Welcome to the official documentation to run a SCION AS in the SCION Education, Research and Academic Network.
+Welcome to the official documentation to run your AS in the SCION Education, Research and Academic Network (SCIERA).
+On this site, you can find information about the network, and how to deploy and run your AS to participate. `SCION <https://scion-architecture.net/>`_ is the first clean-slate Internet architecture designed to provide route control, failure isolation, and explicit trust information for end-to-end communication.
+Our goal for SCIERA is to connect universities and national research and education networks (NRENs) to provide native SCION connectivity to students and researchers, in an overlay-free, productive network.

-Current Deployment Status:
+SCIERA currently spans over three major regions: US, EU and ASIA (under construction).
+Each region is represented by one core-AS and connects multiple research entities running their own ASes.
+SCIERA is also connected to `Anapaya's Production Network <https://www.anapaya.net/>`_ through ISD 64.
+The current deployment status of SCIERA is the following:

 .. image:: images/education-isd-as-overview.jpg
   :width: 1920